 SBS: You’ve been with us before and made it to the end previously William, so you know all about how we work and what we do here at the end of these interviews…usually!
 Let’s shake this one up a bit and ask you for two things…let’s go with the usual opportunity to say anything you like in our ‘open floor’ – but also, leave us with a current Top-5 list of songs that are currently inspiring you personally from out there in the music-scene & let us know a bit about what you’ve been listening to lately yourself!

 William: At the top of my list is a song called “Impossible” by Lyla Foy.
 I discovered this song via BoJack Horseman on Netflix, which has now become the most life-changing show I’ve ever watched.
 Second is Damon Albarn’s “Lonely Press Play”.
 Third is “Olivia” by a Filipino band called The Oktaves.
 Fourth would be Iron & Wine’s “The Trapeze Singer”.
 And last but not the least, the song “Try, Try, Try” by The Smashing Pumpkins is haunting me again.
-And now that the floor is open, I just want to invite our readers to check out my music at www.williamelvinmusic.com.
-There is lots of music content to be experienced there, so I hope more people would be listening.
+And now that the floor is open, I just want to invite our readers to check out my music.
+There is lots of music content to be experienced online, so I hope more people would be listening.
 You’ll hear from me again when my next record comes out on November, and until then, I want to remind everyone that to love is human.
 Always love, no matter how the rest of the world seems to dismiss it nowadays.

 We’ve got questions, you’ve got answers – be our next interview guest at sleepingbagstudios by clicking here!